-The H1B visa can oftentimes be too restrictive for a potential beneficiary or employer as a result of the limited duration (6 years) or the strict start-date on cap subject applications (no earlier than Oct.
+The H-1B visa can oftentimes be too restrictive for a potential beneficiary or employer as a result of the limited duration (6 years) or the strict start-date on cap subject applications (no earlier than Oct.
 1) or even the lack of availability.

-From F1 OPT to H1B – Optional Practical Training & the “H1B Cap Gap”
+From F-1 OPT to H-1B – Optional Practical Training & the “H-1B Cap Gap”

 Size of Employer

-An H1b petitioning employer can be of any size.
-We have successfully obtained H1b approvals for companies with 1,000s of employees just as we have obtained successful approvals for company’s with as few as 1, 2 or 3 employees.
+An H-1b petitioning employer can be of any size.
+We have successfully obtained H-1b approvals for companies with 1,000s of employees just as we have obtained successful approvals for company’s with as few as 1, 2 or 3 employees.

 H-1B Visa & Green Card

-Due to the fact that the H-1B visa is a “dual intent” visa status, just like the L-1 visa, it can provide a good pathway to a green card, either through employment or through family, such as the green card through marriage process.
-When navigating the green card process through employment, the marriage green card process, or any other avenue, it’s important to understand issues such as work and travel authorization, green card processing time, green card documents, the affidavit of support, the conditional green card, and immigrant visa processing versus the adjustment of status process.
+On the employment end, there are a variety of paths, with some of them found on the follosing: https://lightmanimmigration.com/green-card/employment-green-card/.
+When navigating the green card process, whether it’s through employment or marriage, it’s important to understand issues such as work and travel authorization, green card processing time, green card documents, the affidavit of support, the conditional green card, and immigrant visa processing versus the adjustment of status process.